aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/workbook-conversions/html/excel-to-html-use-presentationpreference-option-for-better-layout/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides a useful HtmlSaveOptions.presentationPreference property for developers who need to render better layout when saving a Microsoft Excel file to HTML or MHT format.
+Aspose.Cells provides a useful HtmlSaveOptions.presentationPreference property for developers who need to render a better layout when saving a Microsoft Excel file to HTML or MHT format.
 The default value of the property is false.
 We recommend setting this property to true to get a more attractive presentation of Excel reports.

 {{% /alert %}}

 Please see the sample code below that demonstrates how to render an HTML file from an Excel report with presentation preference on.

 ```javascript
 const path = require("path");